Salt Institute for Documentary Studies: History

 High school English teacher Pamela Wood founded the school in Kennebunk, Maine in 1973.
-Students studied photojournalism and nonfiction writing and their work was presented in its eponymous magazine, Salt.
+Students studied photojournalism and nonfiction writing, and their work was presented in its eponymous magazine, Salt.

 In the late 1990s, the school introduced its radio program and moved to a new building in downtown Portland.
 After less than a decade, with publication of Salt erratic and the school struggling to pay its bills, it sold the building.
 The sale was enough to generate a small endowment, and the school moved to a more compact space on Congress Street.

 Salt was never accredited during its time as an independent school and, without accreditation, it could not access federal student aid programs.
 As a result, Salt had to keep costs lower than competing accredited schools and had to dedicate time to fundraising for scholarships and aid it could provide students.
-By 2015, the financial burden on the school had reached a critical point and it announced it would close permanently.
+By 2015, the financial burden on the school had reached a critical point, and it announced it would close permanently.
 A public outcry prompted the nearby Maine College of Art to propose a merger.
-With financial boost from a local philanthropic foundation, Salt merged into MECA in 2016.
-Salt became an accredited institution for the first time as a result of the merger and now offers federal student aid.
+With a financial boost from a local philanthropic foundation, Salt merged into MECA in 2016.
+Salt became an accredited institution for the first time as a result of the merger, and now offers federal student aid.